 - the wind turbine signature can be detected at distances significantly removed from the wind farm with measurements revealing the Wind Turbine Signature pattern 8 km from one wind farm in South Australia,

-- infrasound is not necessarily a noise that can be detected by residents both inside and outside dwelling, but is frequently detected as a perception rather than a sound,
+- infrasound is not necessarily a noise that can be detected by residents both inside and outside dwelling, but the infrasound signature is observed when residents detect a perception of the operating wind farm,

 - there are difficulties in determining compliance/non-compliance of a wind farm where conditions of consent are expressed in terms a wind speed at the hub height, particularly when the hub-height wind speed is not available,